Taxi business plan for starting your own business

 - Retirement and care homes

-- Hotels and airport transfers
+- Hotel and airport transfers

 2.4 Business Target